Guide

 - Nested hashtables for message body, recipients, and attachments

-That's 6 steps and roughly 20 lines of PowerShell just to send one email.
-The basic send example below shows the full cost.
+That's 6 prerequisites and roughly 20 lines of PowerShell just to send one email.
+The Microsoft.Graph.Mail module has over 50 cmdlets, yet none of them offer a single-command send.

 One-time setup